syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Axis.md

 ---
-title: Modify the appearance of axis in chart | Syncfusion
+title: Modify the appearance of axes in chart | Syncfusion
-description: Learn how to modify the appearance of axis in Word document using Syncfusion .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
+description: Learn how to modify the appearance of axes in a chart using Syncfusion .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO
 documentation: UG